alfonso-torres/eng84_Highly_Available_app/README.md

 Auto scaling spins up the instances based on the current demand to optimise performance.

+AWS Auto Scaling lets you build scaling plans that automate how groups of different resources respond to changes in demand.
+You can optimize availability, costs, or a balance of both.
+AWS Auto Scaling automatically creates all of the scaling policies and sets targets for you based on your preference.

 - Vertical Scaling - increasing the size of instance (RAM, CPU, etc.).

 - Horizontal Scaling - add more instances (replication).